 During the day, there was also a poster session where different SciLifeLab platforms were represented.
 For those with a particular interest in NGI, a session with more detailed presentation and scientific focus was given in the afternoon.
 The participants also had the opportunity to have individual meetings with the representatives from SciLifeLab.

 “This is a good opportunity for me to get in contact with SciLifeLab” said Kristina Eriksson, researcher at the University of Gothenburg.
-“I am curious about how I could use the SNP&SEQ facility in my research so I have booked a meeting with them.
+“I am curious about how I could use the SNP&SEQ unit in my research so I have booked a meeting with them.
 I hope they can give me practical advice on how much material I need for my samples, etc.”

 The plan is to arrange SciLifeLab outreach days twice a year, reaching two universities every time.

 “SciLifeLab is not here only to present our technologies but also to increase collaborations nationally,” said Co-Director Kerstin Lindblad Toh to the audience in Umeå.
 “We must ask ourselves; ‘What can we do to enable collaborations across Sweden?’”